iOSGroup1/AppBrainstorming/app_ideas.md

    - **Scope:** Spotify is one of the most popular music applications on the market, it's scope is huge and they're constantly adding new artists and songs to attract new users.
 ### Messenger
    - **Category:** Social, Productivity.
-   - **Mobile:** Allows users to communicate via text.
-Also, make audio and video calls.
+   - **Mobile:** Allows users to communicate via text, audio and video.
+Website version is accessed via facebook's page, whereas the messenger app is seperate from the facebook app, but must use their facebook account.
-   - **Story:** Allows users to communicate in a group be that for productivity or fun.
+   - **Story:** Allows users to create and have group conversation in private.
+Users can switch through other group conversations with ease.
-   - **Market:** App is accessible to everyone.
+   - **Market:** App is accessible to everyone who have facebook accounts and want to have a private group type conversaton online.
-   - **Habit:** Similar to text messaging, users can respond at any time.
+   - **Habit:** With more than 2 billion accounts on facebook, users are more likely to take their group conversation with messenger because they may already have an account.
+Similar to text messaging, users can respond at any time, but the app provides a better user interface experience than text messaging.
 Can be habit forming for users who want to stay up to date with their conversations.
-   - **Scope:** Messenger started from Facebook, but for those who wanted to take their conversations outside the newsfeed in private.
+   - **Scope:** Messenger started from Facebook to allow users have private conversations outside of newsfeed or their public profile.
+The app allows an easy access to group conversations than having to go through the regular Facebook app.
 ### YouTube
    - **Category:** Entertainment, Social
    - **Mobile:** Youtube's mobile strategy is significant.
 In 2017 Android users accounted for roughly 9.5 billion hours of the 12 billion total hours consumers spent using the top 10 video streaming apps.